hapax/hapax.github.io/assets/teaching.md

 needs of society as a whole?
 If we lower our sights, everyone loses.

-Perhaps, then, we should restrict hiking classes to those who naturally enjoy walking and don't mind the drudgery.
+Perhaps we should only take *natural walkers* into the scrubland, those who walk tirelessly and without complaint.
-These people, one could reason, will obviously become the best hikers.
+These students, we might reason, clearly have the potential to be the best hikers.
-We can get them running laps through the scrubland and they'll love it!
-But is it true that they'll become the best hikers?
-What if walking is a skill that can be developed?
+But this all depends: what if walking is a skill that can be developed?
-What if, by restricting our attention to these natural walkers, we miss out on a huge pool of talent, those who have the potential to be great hikers, if only they developed the walking skills.
+What if, by restricting our attention to natural walkers, we miss out on a huge pool of talent, namely those with the potential to be great hikers if they practice walking?

 Really, we should *make things interesting*, and let the students decide for themselves whether they want to hike.